PRAGNESH123/pragneshpoojary/README.md

 - 🌱 Currently focusing on learning AWS and Docker.
 - ☁️ Experienced in **microservices, cloud deployment, REST APIs**
 - 🎯 Passionate about **problem solving**
 - 📈 Always learning, exploring new technologies, and improving scalability of systems
+- 📫 How to reach me: pragnesh.poojary@gmail.com
+- 👨‍💻 All of my projects are available [here]([https://github.com/your-username?tab=repositories](https://github.com/PRAGNESH123)

 ---